Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 Since parallelization shows to play a non-trivial role, we also perform an apples-to-apples benchmark run, where we force a single-threaded execution for all backends (in fact, forcing single threading is [not entirely straightforward](#single_core_stanza)).
-Below we display the *slowdown* of a single-core execution versus a default on 32 cores.
+Below we display the *slowdown* of a single-core execution versus default parallelization on 32 cores.

 ![Benchmark results for a single-core vs 32-core execution](/posts/array-api-aot-jit/single_core_bench.png)